Patient Stories > Paving the Way for More Patients to Benefit From Advanced Care at Home

-Paving the Way for More Patients to Benefit from Advanced Care at Home
+Paving the Way for More Patients to Benefit From Advanced Care at Home

 Learn more about Mayo Clinic Platform by watching "'Alexa, what's my care plan today?'
 How Mayo Clinic Platform is Transforming Health Care for Patients," an inside look at Mayo Clinic Platform.